-We all know that empathy is a quality that bodes well for leaders.
+We all know that empathy is considered a core quality and skill for leaders.
 However, its power is often underestimated.

-There is a significant different between a leader that shows empathy and a leader that actually leads from empathy.
+There is a significant difference between a leader that shows empathy and a leader that actually leads from empathy.

-An empathic leader is someone who has a genuine interest in their team members’, their feelings, the challenges they face, what they are desiring professionally, organizational performance, and the relationship between all of these.
+An empathic leader is someone who has a genuine interest in their team members, their feelings, the challenges they may face, their professional desires, organizational performance, and the connection between all of these.